tjingsheng/tp/docs/DeveloperGuide.md

 `LocalName` object, as it would lead to data redundancy.
 This challenge was solved with passing only the method reference of a model method `getLocalCourseIfExists` to the comparators and predicates used.
 This follows for partner courses.

+A large portion of code had to be refactored to morph AB3 to SEPlendid.

+### 9.2 Redesigning the UI

+In recognising the significance of minimalism for achieving simplicity, we embarked on the task of redesigning the original AB3 UI into our custom SEPlendid interface.
+The endeavor underscored the essential balance between simplicity and functionality.
+The effort invested in the redesigning process was substantial, requiring meticulous design considerations.
+Striving to meet both aesthetic standards and high functionality, we faced a steep learning curve with JavaFX.
+Despite the initial challenges, our team persevered, overcoming obstacles and ultimately producing a UI that not only met our design goals but also offered a visually appealing and highly functional experience tailored to the requirements of a student exchange program mapping tool.

 ## 10. Acknowledgements